Are you confused about the difference between RAW or JPEG? Let’s chat about what to choose and when!

 What do I choose?
-RAW or JPEG?!
+RAW?
+JPEG?!
 That seems to be the most popular question photographers ask.
 A question that was primarily much easier to answer back when DSLRs were first being introduced to the market.
 Back then, technology was not as advanced as it is now, in terms of in camera sensors, firmware and components and also photo editing software.

 The goal for this post is not to simply tell you which is better than the other, but discuss the age old debate from another vantage point.
-One that describes each objectively, explain the pro’s and con’s of each and then explain which situations might make sense to use RAW and likewise, when it might make more sense to shoot in JPEG.
-At the end of the article I am hopeful that you will have a good idea of the shooting in RAW or JPEG.
+One that describes each objectively, explain the pro’s and con’s of each and then explain which situations might make sense to use RAW file and likewise, when it might make more sense to shoot in JPEG.
+At the end of the article I am hopeful that you will have a good idea of the shooting in RAW and JPEG.
 The goal is that you ultimately feel comfortable in deciding which is right for YOU and more important WHEN to use one over the other.

 There is a ton of great articles already written describing what makes a RAW file vs a JPEG file including a great one here by SLR Lounge.
 I don’t want to reiterate with the same level of detail so I will summarize with a bullet list (after all I want to make this easy to understand and not confuse you).

 RAW vs JPEG: An Overview

 What is RAW?

 RAW is a file format that captures all image data recorded by the camera sensor, which means you get uncompressed shots.
 You can think of RAW as your digital negative!
 A digital negative on steroids, definitely!
 Since you’re dealing with unprocessed files, the photos look dark and flat.

 RAW isn’t an image file per se because it requires special software like Microsoft Windows Photos or Adobe Photoshop for viewing.
 Hence, you need to post-process your photos on a computer.
 The best part about RAW files is that they have a better dynamic range, letting the images show shadows and highlights.